-The Reiss-Davis Graduate School does not provide placement services for its students or graduates.
-While the Reiss-Davis Graduate School does not represent that its course of study leads to employment in a particular field, historically many of our graduates have successfully continued in or advanced in careers in child and adolescent mental health.
+The Reiss-Davis Graduate School does not provide placement services for its students or graduates and cannot guarantee, that the PsyD course of study will lead to employment in a particular field.
+However, graduates have successfully continued and advanced their careers in the field of child and adolescent mental health.